jbaron/cats/samples/mankala/README.txt

 - Multi-file compilation:  The sample is compiled from several separate files
 - SVG:  Geometry
 - Class inheritance:  Rectangle and Square in geometry.ts
-- Command line:  The game driver can be run as a command-line app using cscript